Description:

 Let’s build and execute the “evalExpressionDef” example.

-• Drag a “evalExpression” step to the canvas
+- Drag an “evalExpression” step to the canvas.

-• Connect the dots between the start and “evalExpression” step
+- Connect the dots between the “Start” and “evalExpression” steps, as shown above.

-• Click on the Expression to evaluate the field.
+- Click the Expression to evaluate the field.
 Press Alt+E on the keyboard to invoke the Expression Builder.
 This utility enables you to build and validate expressions, as shown in the image below.
-Send the expression to the clipboard and paste it in the input field.
+Send the expression to the clipboard and paste it into the input field.

-• In the expression to evaluate below, the system sets the default calendar for any culture as Gregorian.
-Hence, other calendars, like Egyptian, Roman, and Thai, shall display the current date, month, and year.
+- In the expression below, the system sets the default calendar for any culture to the Gregorian calendar.
+Hence, other calendars, such as the Egyptian, Roman, and Thai calendars, will display the current date, month, and year.

 e.g. Variable.number + 10